luciangreen/listprologinterpreter/LPI_docs.md

 # Type Statements

-* Functions may have strong types, which are checked after exiting functions.
+* Functions may have strong types, which check inputted values when calling a function and check all values when exiting a function.
 So far, any type statement with the name and arity of the function may match data for a call to that function.

 * The user may optionally enter types after the query.
 The following type statement tests number, string and predicate name types.